Jam Camp on the Island

 Camp Gilwell Scouts Camp near Courtenay, BC, on Vancouver Island

-Come join us for our first ever: Jam Camp on the Island!
-This is a brand new site for the Jam Camp family, and we are excited to explore music, nature, and community together in this beautiful region of Vancouver Island.
+Come join us for the second year of Jam Camp on the Island to explore music, nature, and community together in this beautiful region of Vancouver Island.

 Dates

-The full schedule of the week’s events will be sent out closer to the date, but will be similarly structured to those of past camps (see Past Camps for more info).
+The full schedule of the week’s events will be sent out closer to the date, but will be similarly structured to those of past camps.
+Morning activities will start around 9am; with a lunch & leisure break, a dinner & leisure break, and evening activities wrapping up around 9pm.
+Camp activities include full group workshops & events, small group lessons, and songwriting/musical project groups.

 Fees